badlydrawnletters/emojifier-docs/slash/kitty.md

 # Convertkitty
 ---
 ### Description
-This command is used to convert text into Kitty letter emojis.
+This command is used to convert text into kitty letter emojis.
 ### Usage
 ```
 /kitty content:<text>